-Before getting started with observability, there are some considerations at the organization level, the team level and even on an individual basis.
+Before getting started with observability, there are some considerations at the organizational level, the team level and even on an individual basis.
 We wanted to highlight a few key tips and steps to provide clarity and understanding for an organization in the beginning stages of adopting observability tactics:

 Helen Beal, Chief Ambassador at DevOps Institute, explained how to view observability.

 “Think of observability as a characteristic of systems and ask teams to rate how observable their products are, then help them use AIOps to make sense of the myriad monitoring signals received and look for gaps.”

 Marc Hornbeek, CEO and Principal Consultant, Engineering DevOps Consulting, discussed the importance of your source of truth.

 “At the enterprise level, it is important to set up a single source of truth such as an Enterprise Data Lake or Enterprise Data Warehouse.
 This is needed to collect all data sources that can then be mined and analyzed with ever more sophisticated algorithms and AL/ML tools.
 Without this source of truth, it is not practical to support all of the many purposes and evolutions of the use of the data for observability that an enterprise needs as it matures its observability capabilities.”

 Vishnu Vasudevan, head of product at Opsera, honed in on actionable intelligence.